Sign up to receive these articles delivered to your inbox! Email us with the subject line The Edge!, and request to be added to our distribution list.

 Coastal Bend Bays & Estuaries Program Releases 2020 Environmental Indicators Report

 Have you ever looked across the bay and wondered if it is safe to swim in?
 Or caught a fish and wondered if it was safe to eat?
 Or thought about how many fish are in the bay compared to 10 years ago?
 Well, environmental indicators can help answer those questions!
-Environmental indicators are specific, measurable markers that help assess the condition of the environment and how it changes over time, and the Coastal Bend Bays & Estuaries Program (CBBEP) has just released their 2020 Environmental Indicator Report for the Coastal Bend.
+Environmental indicators are specific, measurable markers that help assess the condition of the environment and how it changes over time, and the Coastal Bend Bays & Estuaries Program (CBBEP) has just released their

 April 2021